-Accurate information on deformation of the Earth's crust is crucial to promptly identify spatiotemporal behaviour of the Earth.
+Accurate information on the Earth's crustal deformation is crucial to promptly identify spatiotemporal behaviour of the Earth.
 Crustal deformation assessment by geodetic technique has become very significant due to its speedy advancement, as well as observation accuracy and consistency.
 This review has demonstrated that geodetic data afford a useful complementary technique for understanding seismic hazard.

-Currently, global thrust on crustal deformation studies is on rise following the emergence of advanced technologies.
+Currently, global thrust on crustal deformation studies is rising following the emergence of advanced technologies.
 Long-term observation using GNSS affords three-dimensional deformation time series of a location.
 Also, the availability of enormous volume of highresolution imageries has altered the way that scientists respond to major geodynamic phenomenon.
 Furthermore, the enhancement of Earth Observation information and techniques in the recent decades presents a manner for observing crustal motions with reliable accuracy and spatial extent, as well as long-term seismic catastrophe on the decadal to millennial scale.
-InSAR data can be used to effectively measure deformation transients with periods of few-to-several tens of days.
+InSAR data are effective for efficient observation of deformation transients within few-to-several tens of days.
 InSAR collection of enormous quantity of radar scenes affords extended temporal baselines and a larger amount of prospects to form interferometric pairs with shorter geometric baselines which improve coherence, as such; their observations can harmonize seismological observation of earthquakes.
 During the SAR data processing, the GPS data are very useful to model non-tectonic signals, and therefore GPS must be used in synergy with InSAR methods whenever possible.
 Gravimetry essentially provides a new understanding into the geophysical incidence, which has productively recorded the free oscillation of the earth due to the large earthquake.
 In the near future, there will be further improvement in our ability to measure tectonic deformation using satellite geodetic techniques, particularly from the combining interfrometric SAR and GNSS.